Magnolia (film): Development

 Paul Thomas Anderson started to get ideas for Magnolia during the long editing period of Boogie Nights (1997).
 As he got closer to finishing the film, he started writing down material for his new project.
 After the critical and financial success of Boogie Nights, New Line Cinema, who backed that film, told Anderson that he could do whatever he wanted and Anderson realized that, "I was in a position I will never ever be in again."
 Michael De Luca, then head of production at New Line Cinema, made the deal for Magnolia, granting Anderson final cut without hearing an idea for the film.
 Originally, Anderson had wanted to make a film that was "intimate and small-scale," something that he could shoot in 30 days.
 He had the title of "Magnolia" in his head before he wrote the script.

 As he started writing, the script "kept blossoming" and he realized that there were many actors he wanted to write for and then decided to put "an epic spin on topics that don't necessarily get the epic treatment".
 He wanted to "make the epic, the all-time great San Fernando Valley movie".
 Anderson started with lists of images, words and ideas that "start resolving themselves into sequences and shots and dialogue," actors, and music.
 The first image he had for the film was the smiling face of actress Melora Walters.
 The next image that came to him was of Philip Baker Hall as her father.
 Anderson imagined Hall walking up the steps of Walters' apartment and having an intense confrontation with her.
 Anderson also did research on the magnolia tree and discovered a concept that eating the tree's bark helped cure cancer.

-Before Anderson became a filmmaker, one of the jobs he had was as an assistant for a television game show, Quiz Kid Challenge, an experience he incorporated into the script for Magnolia.
+Before Anderson became a filmmaker, he worked as an assistant for a television game show, Quiz Kid Challenge, an experience he incorporated into the script for Magnolia.
 He also claimed in interviews that the film is structured somewhat like "A Day in the Life" by The Beatles, and "it kind of builds up, note by note, then drops or recedes, then builds again".